microsoft/react-native-windows-samples/docs/native-code.md

 ### Packaging

-They are signed and packaged.
+React Native Windows apps are signed and packaged.
 [Packaging](https://docs.microsoft.com/en-us/windows/uwp/packaging/) is a mechanism through which an app and its dependencies acquire an identity, which is used to determine whether API calls that require system capabilities (e.g. filesystem access) should succeed or not.

 ### Distribution
 They can be distributed, installed and updated in the following ways: